dragonfruitnetwork/kaplan/readme.md

 ### Releases
 Releases can be downloaded from the "Releases" tab on the right-hand side of the GitHub repo.
+The application is approx 50MB and contains:

+- The app logic
+- .NET Libraries
+- UI Framework (Avalonia)
+- Native Code for accelerating the startup time

 ## Usage
 1. Download the latest version from the Releases tab